Sbozzolo/boztheme/README.md

-# boztheme
+# BozTheme

-Flat beamer theme
+A simple and nice beamer theme